Yes you who must leave everything that you

 “Oh, no!” she answers, her courage rising to match her bitterness.
 “I wouldn’t want to interfere!
 I’ll let you enjoy each other while everything is still so magical and wonderful that you both shit rainbows at the stroke of 12!”

 They both look like they’ve just been kicked in the stomach.
-“Donna, that’s outta lin-”
+“Donna, that’s out of -”